Current funding opportunities

 Amount: Sponsor may give any amount to a project.

 OCIA International (Organic Crop Improvement Association) offers grants in the range of $300 to $1,500 for organic research, organic education, and other ideas supporting organic agriculture.
 Projects must benefit multiple producers, processors and/or consumers.
 There may be limitations on the number of grants given within any one region.

 The Samull Classroom Herb Garden Grant

 Deadline: October 1, 2018 with awards announced December 1, 2018

 Grants for public and or private school teachers grades 3-6 to create and maintain indoor or outdoor herb garden for their classes.

 This website provides a bunch of different grant opportunities.
 Note: some of the information is outdated but many of the links are current.

-Here is a list of many grants for community gardens, some are regionally specific and some are not well worth a look.
+Here is a list of many grants for community gardens, some are regionally specific and some are well worth a look.

 Top Grantmaking Foundations State by State, The Grantsmanship Foundation